Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 The only previously known case of Theorem~\ref{mt} was established by Schlenker in~\cite{Sch5} for so-called \emph{Fuchsian hyperbolic 3-manifolds of the first kind} with convex polyhedral boundary.
 They are homeomorphic to $S \times [-1, 1]$, where $S$ is a closed surface of genus $>1$, and contain an embedded totally geodesic surface isotopic to $S \times \{0\}$.
 See also a paper of Fillastre~\cite{Fil}.
 We note that our Theorem~\ref{mt} answers positively to Question~2 in~\cite{Fil}.
 In the Fuchsian case of the first kind Fillastre also established in~\cite{Fil2} a polyhedral counterpart to Theorem~\ref{sch1}.
 Similar results for the Minkowski and anti-de Sitter 3-spaces were obtained in~\cite{Fil}.

 A particularly interesting case of Theorem~\ref{mt} is given by so-called \emph{quasi-Fuchsian hyperbolic 3-manifolds} with boundary.
 Those are also homeomorphic to $S \times [-1, 1]$, but the condition on the embedded geodesic surface is dropped.
-The quotient of $\dS^3$ under a holonomy map of such hyperbolic manifold is known in Lorentzian geometry as a \emph{globally hyperbolic maximal Cauchy compact} (GHMC for short) (2+1)-spacetime of constant curvature 1.
-See, e.g., the fundamental paper of Mess~\cite{Mes} for more details.
+There is a pair of domains in $\dS^3$, on which the holonomy map of a quasi-Fuchsian manifold acts freely and properly discontinuously.
+The quotient of every of them is known in Lorentzian geometry as a \emph{globally hyperbolic maximal Cauchy compact} (GHMC for short) (2+1)-spacetime of constant curvature 1.
+See, e.g., the fundamental paper of Mess~\cite{Mes} for more details and a paper of Scannell~\cite{Sca}.
 This case of Theorem~\ref{mt} can be interpreted as a convex polyhedral realization and rigidity result in such spacetimes.